What is bursitis?

 - Aging, which can cause the bursa to break down over time.

 - Sudden injury, such as a blow to the elbow.

 Bursitis can also be caused by other problems, such as arthritis or infection (septic bursitis).

 What are the symptoms?

+Your doctor will ask about your past health and recent activities and examine the area.
 If your symptoms are severe or get worse even after treatment, you may need other tests.
-Your doctor may drain fluid from the bursa through a needle (aspiration) and test it for infection.
-Or you may need X-rays , an MRI , or an ultrasound .
+Your doctor may drain fluid from the bursa and test it for infection.
+Or you may need X-rays, an MRI, or an ultrasound.